thinkcompany/think_dev-standards/development-standards/javascript/jquery-best-practices.md

 ###Context-Specific Selection
 For DOM queries use Cascading `$('.sidebar ul')` or parent > child `$('.sidebar > .ul')`. [jsPerf](http://jsperf.com/jquery-find-vs-context-sel/16)

 Use `find` with scoped jQuery object queries.
-(Note: Performance in IE8 )
+(Performance note in IE7/8: using .find in these browsers can slow to a crawl ([double-digit operations per second](http://jsperf.com/jquery-find-vs-context-sel/16)) depending on how many child elements are being crawled for matches.)

 ```javascript
 // bad
 $('.sidebar', 'ul').hide();